-About Me: I am a Bastyr University graduate and licensed in Arizona as a naturopathic physician and licensed acupuncturist.
+I am a Bastyr University graduate and licensed in Arizona as a naturopathic physician and licensed acupuncturist.
 I discovered naturopathic medicine by happy accident when researching graduate school options, and discovered that Natural Medicine and Traditional Chinese Medicine together featured an even deeper understanding of multiple healing systems.
 I subsequently moved from sunny Nevada to the Pacific Northwest to learn about and explore what these wonderful medicines have to offer.
-After completing a one-year general medicine residency at the Bastyr Center for Natural Health, I accepted and completed a second year general medicine residency at Southwest Natural Medicine Center and am now completing a third year residency in pain management at the SCNM Pain Relief Center.
+After completing a one-year general medicine residency at the Bastyr Center for Natural Health, I accepted and completed a second year general medicine residency at Southwest Natural Medicine Center and am now completing a third year residency in pain management at the Neil Riordan Center for Regenerative Medicine.

 My clinical interests are in family medicine and treating acute and chronic conditions for all ages, non-opioid pain management including acupuncture, regenerative injection therapies, spinal and fascial manipulation, and improving general wellness through physical medicine, nutrition and Nature Cure, all while honoring the constitutional modalities of Traditional Chinese Medicine and homeopathy.

 University of Nevada, Las Vegas (Bachelor of Science, Nutrition Sciences with focus on Sports Nutrition, 2008); Bastyr University (Doctor of Natural Medicine, 2015); Bastyr University (Master of Acupuncture and East Asian Medicine, 2016)

 Homeopathy in Pediatrics, Advanced Constitutional Hydrotherapy, Kinesio Taping 1-4, Craniosacral Therapy, Advanced Manipulation Series, Comprehensive Pain Management Seminar, and Frequency Specific Microcurrent